 To add a surcharge to offset credit card fees, create a percentage based surcharge.

-To add a last minute discount, for example if the booking is less than 14 days away, create a percentage based discount and select a booking criteria of Number of Nights is Less Than 14.
+To add a last minute discount that is dynamically calculated on a rule -- for example if the booking is less than 14 days away, create a percentage based discount and select a booking criteria of Arrival Days from Now is Less Than 14.

 Military discount, Repeat guest discount